Computed tomography enterography: Protocol

 At least four hours of no intake of solid foods, patient may have clear liquids.
 Metoclopramide (Reglan) will be administered to assist with emptying the stomach and increase movement through the small intestines.
 Large amounts of an oral contrast agent are given to the patient.
 Neutral contrast agents are preferred over positive contrast agents such as barium.
 The neutral agents are vitally important for the effective visualization of the lining of the small intestine.
 Use of positive contrast agents could make it difficult to see any inflammation in the lining.
 Neutral agents include water, EG electrolyte solution, sugar alcohols, and methylcellulose.
-Patient are usually able to drink the large of amounts of these agents required for the study with major difficulty.
+Patients are usually able to drink the large of amounts of these agents required for the study without major difficulty.
 This step is given at increments of 0, 20, 40, and 55 minutes after Reglan dose.
 Glucagon is given to patient five minutes before they enter the CT scanner to counter act the previous medication and attempt to slow down bowel activity.
 Intravenous contrast is also given when the patient is on the scanner.
 The patient will then enter the scanner for the image to be captured.

 Use in Crohn's Disease

 CTE is preferred for the examination of Crohn's disease due to its increased spatial resolution and better ability to examine the wall of the small intestine than traditional CT studies of the abdomen and pelvis.
-Findings on CTE that indicate acitive inflammation in the small bowel, possibly caused by Crohn's disease, include:
+Findings on CTE that indicate active inflammation in the small bowel, possibly caused by Crohn's disease, include: